Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_object_copy.md

 The following arguments are optional:

 * `acl` - (Optional, Conflicts with `grant`) [Canned ACL][canned-acl] to apply.
 Valid values are `private`, `public-read`, `public-read-write`, `authenticated-read`.
 Defaults to `private`.
 * `content_type` - (Optional) Standard MIME type describing the format of the object data, e.g., `application/octet-stream`.
-All Valid MIME Types are valid for this input.
+All valid MIME types are valid for this input.
 * `grant` - (Optional, Conflicts with `acl`) Configuration block for header grants [documented below](#grant).

 ### grant